Sodium phosphate dibasic/sodium phosphate monobasic (By mouth)

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to sodium phosphate dibasic or sodium phosphate monobasic.
-Do not use it if you have acute phosphate nephropathy, stomach or bowel problems (such as bleeding or blocked bowels), irritated colon (toxic colitis or toxic megacolon), or have had stomach surgery (such as gastric bypass or stapling surgery).
+Do not use it if you have stomach or bowel problems (including blockage, perforation, toxic colitis, toxic megacolon), if you had acute phosphate nephropathy, or if you have had stomach surgery (including gastric bypass or stapling surgery).

 How to Use This Medicine:

 - Follow the instructions on the medicine label if you are using this medicine without a prescription.
 If you are using the over-the-counter preparation for constipation, do not use more than 1 dose in 24 hours.